Welcome back! Pick up where you left off.

 If any of these resonate with you, RECs might be the perfect next step in your clean energy journey.

 At Reliant, we want to help customers support the growth of renewable energy and help reduce reliance on fossil fuels.
-Whether you're exploring clean energy options, investing in RECs or looking for simple ways to live more sustainably, we’ve got renewable home solutions that make it easy.
+Whether you're exploring clean energy plans, investing in RECs or looking for simple ways to live more sustainably, we offer renewable home solutions that can help you make a meaningful impact on the environment.

 Shop all of our electricity plans